gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Orbital Decay
 - Repair Cost: 0 Fuel, 4 Electronics, 4 Plastic, 0 Metal
-- When flipped to opperational: Remove 1 debris from all spaces that share this satellite's orbit.
+- When flipped to operational: Remove 1 debris from all spaces that share this satellite's orbit.

 ### Rendezvous
 - Repair Cost: 3 Fuel, 3 Electronics, 1 Plastic, 1 Metal